as4395/mini-projects/General/CTF Toolset/General Skills/Base Encoder & Decoder/README.md

 # Base Encoder/Decoder

 ## Description
 A simple CLI tool to encode or decode strings using various base encodings commonly encountered in CTFs.
-It supports base16, base32, base64, and base85.
-Automatically detects base when decoding, if possible.
+It supports base16, base32, base64, base85, and automatically detects the base when decoding, if possible.

 ## Features
 - Encode a string in multiple base formats